Last updated on 25th July 2020 – future updates will be infrequent.

 The two series that are published every day, PHEr & NHSo, were 5 days apart but this has widened noticeably over the last few weeks.
 Again this must be due to change of definition for PHEr at the end of May.

 To finish off, I want to compare the CQCn series with ONSr & ONSx data for care homes only.
 Both ONSx (Chart 2A below) and ONSr (chart 2B below) can be broken down by location of death.
 4 locations are used, Home, Hospital, Care Home & Other.
 The difference between ONSx & ONSr is denoted as ONSn (chart 2C below) and represents the number of excess deaths without COVID19 on the death certificate.

 In the middle chart 2B, I have added the CQCn line for care home residents.
 As you can see it is a near perfect fit to the ONSr line for care homes as verified by the table shown here.

 - A very useful guidance to interpreting statistics of COVID19 published by the Royal Statistical Society.

 - My collection of links to all kinds of material related to the statistics of COVID19, epidemiological modelling and testing.

 - How large a sample is needed in order to decide whether COVID19 restrictions can be lifted?
 A lot, lot less than you think!

-- How many excess deaths will there be as of 1st May?
-This is an updated estimate of excess deaths.
+- How many excess deaths will there be as of 19th June?
+This is my estimate of excess deaths using a statistical model.